-Characterization of disturbing phenomena on double layer interface metal electrodeelectrolyte by CPE is only approximation to real situation.
-In several cases contact of metal with electrolyte could change behavior of observed electrochemical or physiological process.
-Until now these effects were suppressed by implementation of the same type of electrodes in all laboratories, i.e. supposing that same "distortion effects" will occur in all experiments.
+Characterization of disturbing phenomena on double layer interface metal electrode-electrolyte by CPE is only approximation to real situation.
+In several cases contact of metal with electrolyte could change behavior of observed electrochemical or physiological process. now these effects were suppressed Until implementation of the same type of electrodes in all laboratories, i.e. supposing that same "distortion effects" will occur in all experiments.
 Otherwise transferability of results could be jeopardized.
-Moreover electrodes from precious metals are expensive and mostly can be used only once (difficulties with cleaning and sterilization!).
-Metal electrodes - cannot be used in case when EM radiation absorbing in metal leads to increase of temperature.
+Moreover electrodes from precious metals are expensive and mostly can be used only once (difficulties with cleaning and sterilization).
+Metal electrodes cannot be used in case when EM radiation absorbing in metal leads to increase of temperature.
 The methods of impedance measurement requiring no electrodes (electrode-less methods - ELM) could eliminate these drawbacks.
 One possible ELM of impedance measurement based on transformer principle is described below together with results of experiments confirming its feasibility and limitations.

-Transformer method of electrode-less cells impedance measurement
+Transformer method of electrode-less cells impedance measurement method is depicted on Figure 2a.

-Conversion of current through isolated tube filled by measured electrolytic solution to voltage by transformer (inductive method) is long known (Šalamon, 1958) as one alternative in measurement of conductivity of electrolytes, but rarely used.
-The principle of the method is depicted on Fig. 2 a.
 Isolated tube forms secondary winding of driving transformer (DT) and primary winding of current sensing transformer (CST).
-Normally voltage on secondary winding n_3 of CST is measured.
+Normally voltage on secondary winding n3 of CST is measured.
 Due to complicated equivalent circuit of this transformer, its transfer function is far from being ideal and it is very complicated to correct it in order to reach the same transfer factor for all frequencies.
-In oscilloscope current probes, which might be also used for current I_2 measurement, this difficult task is accomplished by carefully chosen circuit correction components.
+In oscilloscope current probes, which might be also used for current $I_2$ measurement, this difficult task is accomplished by carefully chosen circuit correction components.
 Each probe must be corrected individually and this costly process increases enormously the price of probe and at the same time substantially decreases its sensitivity.